How to Build a Base for your Asgard Shed

 We’re all looking to save money wherever we can.
-This is why we asked a DIY enthusiast and builder called Brian Montgomery to share some advice on building the most cost effective base possible.
+This is why we asked our installation team member.
+Stuart, to share some advice on building the most cost-effective base possible.

 You can build a level base from numerous materials.
 However, for this guide, we’re going to look at making a concrete base, which is probably the most popular type of base for placing a shed on top.

 The dimensions for the base of the shed will be based on the dimensions of the Addition Bike Store, which has been described by Bike Radar as, “the best bike storage we have ever seen”.
 With the assignment in hand, Stuart got to work and explained to us the process of making a solid concrete base, for the Addition shed.